meridj/PSU_2015_42sh/README.md

 # PSU_2015_42sh

-Un interpréteur de commande shell avec gestion des pipes et des redirections
+A shell command interpreter with pipes and redirections management